 Use the knowledge and skills you have gained in Module 1 to publish a digital source criticism of a digitized or born-digital source or collection of your choosing following the guidelines outlined in Trevor Owens and Thomas Padilla, “Digital Sources and Digital Archives: Historical Evidence in the Digital Age,” International Journal of Digital Humanities 1, no. 3 (July 2021): 325–41.

 Use the knowledge and skills you have gained in Module 3 to publish a data-critique based on the principles outlined in Data Feminism alongside a visualization of your selected dataset.
-Kristen Mapes and Kate Topham have compiled a great list of humanities datasets here.
+Miriam Posner has compiled a great list of humanities datasets here.